-As I journey forward, I have been learning more about my spiritual sensitivity and discernment, a gift and a curse at times.
+As I journeyed forward from burnout in ministry a few years ago, I began to learn more about my spiritual sensitivity and discernment, a gift and a curse at times.
 Definitely a gift the enemy hates.

 Years ago, I read this post on Burden Bearing and it opened my eyes.
 Yet, I thought it was a gift that others had.
 I was wrong.

 For ten years, I made a practice of prayer walking on Mondays with my prayer partner.
-Once a month, I would spend a day in prayer in the countryside or at The Mark Centre spiritual retreat.
+Once a month, I would spend a day in prayer in the countryside or at the nearby spiritual retreat centre.
 Every morning, I prayed on the armour of God because of the battle constantly around me.
 I had 12 prayer warriors who over the years multiplied to 24 who were committed to praying for me weekly.
 I refused to do any ministry without prayer.
 (Recently, I was inspired by the story of Charles Finney and his intercessors and what their prayer journals revealed.)
 Some seasons, I prayer walked around the church weekly for months.
 I recall one month when I did this, I referred thirteen people to counsellors.
 People came forward in repentance.

 My office always had several huge boxes of Kleenex in it for people originally coming to my office to small talk and often burdens came rolling off of them… and on to me.
 We prayed and battled together and took these burdens to Jesus.
 With one woman and the help of another prayer partner, we battled for five hours helping her break free from bondage, which the enemy would try to throw back on her for years, and we continued to battle together like sisters jumping in the mud puddles.
-Sometimes I visited in the psychiatric ward to battle with a patient.
-(It surprisingly was one of my favourite places to battle.
+Sometimes I visited patients in the psychiatric ward.
+(It surprisingly was one of my favourite places to battle in prayer.
 I had the most incredible prayer times and conversations about Jesus with others there.)

-Today, here’s a glimpse of what I have been learning about myself…
+Today, here’s a glimpse of what I have learned about myself…

 Blessings of a Burden Bearer